 March 4, 2013 - It's been 4 years today since you had to leave us, Murphy-girl.
 We still miss you so much and we always will.
 I know you and Pepe are looking over us and waiting for us to join you someday at the Bridge.
 We think about you often and remember your sweet and funny ways - sometimes we tell people funny stories about you.
 We remember you with so much love and think of all the happy years you gave us.
 A million hugs and kisses, sweetie.
 Love, Mom

 (Click on thumbnail to enlarge photo)

-Murphy's People Parent(s), Victoria & Stephen, would appreciate knowing you have visited their Baby's Residency.
+Murphy's People Parent(s), Victoria & Stephen, would appreciate knowing you have visited their Murphy's Memorial Residency.

 |Rainbow Bridge Guardian Area||Frequently Asked Questions About Caring for a Pet Memorial|

 Rainbow Bridge was inspired by and is dedicated to FiFi

 Visit the Human side of Rainbow Bridge - BelovedHearts.com